SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Tooltip/TooltipContentForNode/README.md

 #Tooltip Content Sample

-This sample demonstrate how to set the tooltip content for the nodes.
+This sample demonstrates how to set the tooltip content for the nodes.